trevorpogue/algebraic-nnhw/README.md

 The following diagram shows an overview of the ML accelerator system implemented in this source code:
 <p align="center"><img src="https://github.com/trevorpogue/algebraic-nnhw/assets/12535207/11a7d485-04a3-4e9d-b9fb-91c35c80086f" width="450"/></p>

-The FIP and FFIP systolic array/MXU processing elements (PE)s shown below in (a) and (b) implement the FIP and FFIP inner-product algorithms and each individually provide the same effective computational power as the two baseline PEs shown in (a) combined which implement the baseline inner product as in previous systolic-array ML accelerators:
+The FIP and FFIP systolic array/MXU processing elements (PE)s shown below in (b) and (c) implement the FIP and FFIP inner-product algorithms and each individually provide the same effective computational power as the two baseline PEs shown in (a) combined which implement the baseline inner product as in previous systolic-array ML accelerators:
 <p align="center"><img src="https://github.com/trevorpogue/algebraic-nnhw/assets/12535207/d9b956a2-25fa-4173-8ba9-8fd27d02f0c1" width="450"/></p>

 The source code organization is as follows: